OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:24

-These things Benaiah the son of Jehoiada did,
+These deeds Benaiah the son of Jehoiada accomplished,

 > and had a name as well as the three mighty men.